Text book information is available at the bookstore's website.

 (Replaces International Law requirement for students who begin their second year in Fall 2013 or later)

-The following Spring 2014 courses fulfill the two-credit globalization graduation requirement:
+The following Fall 2014 courses fulfill or apply toward the two-credit Globalization Requirement for graduation:

 In addition, any Hamline or other ABA approved foreign program with an international or comparative law focus would likely be allowed.